 3. Practice using slides and explaining their content

 A prepared speech means, among other things, that you know the technique you’re planning to use.
-Thus, practice using slides at home and think what you’ll be talking about.
+Thus, practice using slides at home and think about what you’ll be talking about.
 If you find yourself reading in a monotone off the slides, stop immediately and think about how to improve.

 We all know that the Death by PowerPoint presentation is annoying.
 Therefore, always keep in mind that you are the main speaker, not the slides on the wall.

 When practicing, never think „Okay, when this slide appears, I’ll be talking about this and that…“ but just talk as you have planned.
 And see how it goes.
-It won’t be easy, but practice so that you keep eye contact with the audience, not the screen.
+It won’t be easy but practice so that you keep eye contact with the audience, not the screen.

 4. Prepared speech = Make using notes smoother

 Remember that prepared speech means also making cue cards.
 Many people think using notes isn’t good.
 Quite the contrary, notes are your tools, and nobody cares if you have them or not.
-Your point is to make you notes clear so as not to mess your speech up using them.
+Your point is to make your notes clear so as not to mess your speech up using them.
 So, here are the main mistakes made when using notes:

 - Notes are too general or say nothing.
 This means that whenever you look at your notes, you’re confused, asking yourself, „What did I mean by this sentence?“

-- Too much written text.
+- Too much-written text.
 This creates a situation in which it’s difficult to search in the long text, which means long pauses or voiced sounds, e.g., „erm…“, „hm…“, etc.

-- Don’t start pulling at your notes during presentation.
+- Don’t start pulling at your notes during the presentation.
 Hold them firmly in your hands or on the table; as soon as you start pulling at them, the audience will notice, mistaking it for uncertainty.